vlumi/photo-diary/README.md

 ## Planned Features

 * Photos segmented into galleries
+  + Each photo can be in any number of galleries
   + Single level -- no nesting
   + One gallery view at a time
   + Virtual root configuration based on URL
     - Host/domain, path
+  + Virtual galleries for more abstract concepts
+    - :all includes all photos
+    - :none includes all photos that don't belong to any galleries
 * (?)
 Yearly view
   + No thumbnails, just numbers/heat for days with photos?
   + Navigation to previous/next year